Salt & Wind Travel

 Oltrarno (Santo Spirito and San Frediano)

 Heading south from the Duomo and crossing the river at the Ponte Vecchio, you’ll find yourself in the Oltrarno area of Florence.
-Oltrarno means “oltra l’Arno” or “across the river Arno,” as it’s across the Arno river, which divides the city in two.
+Oltrarno means “oltra l’Arno” or “across the river Arno,” as it’s across the Arno river, which divides the city into two.
+This is one of the best places to stay in Florence if you want to be away from crowds but still near the major sights.

-During the Renaissance, this area was once the location of wealthy wine merchants’ family homes; then it transitioned over the years into a grungy lower-class neighborhood in the 1980s before changing in the 2010s into the trendy area we love today.
-Besides many artisan shops and excellent restaurants, you’ll also find the Palazzo Pitti, a museum not to miss, and the Boboli Gardens, worth visiting on a nice day.
+During the Renaissance, this area was once the location of wealthy wine merchants’ family homes; over the years, it transitioned into a grungy lower-class neighborhood in the 1980s, before evolving into the trendy area we know today in the 2010s.

 Heading west, you’ll venture into the Santo Spirito neighborhood, named after the Santo Spirito church and piazza.
-Piazza Santo Spirito is a lively spot, and at night, it is absolutely packed with 20-something Italians out for a drink.
+Piazza Santo Spirito is a lively spot, and at night, it is packed with 20-something Italians out for a drink.

-Heading west on a 5-minute walk, you’ll find yourself in the Borgo San Frediano neighborhood, named one of the world’s coolest neighborhoods by Lonely Planet.
-It’s home to many restaurants, leather, clothing, artisan shops, and bars and pubs.
 This area also gets busy at night and can be pretty loud.
 Italians like congregating on the streets, sipping wine, chatting with friends, and spending evenings outdoors.
 Even so, our clients regularly list it as among the best places to stay in Florence, Italy.

 Pros: Trendy, hip, great nightlife